Quick Setup Guide

 2.2 Installing NeuroKernel

 It is as easy as unarchiving the NeuroKernel to a web accessible folder, and edit the configuration file.
-Multi-user deployments in Static Edition, requires a RDBMS setup, services to access RDBMS and a custom display manager.
-NeuroKernel offers a display manager, but server side services must be supplied with exact specifications.
-The specification can be accessed from the Writing Display Manager manual.
-On the other side, developer is free to implement a custom display manager that is a fit for the use case.
+Multi-user deployments in Static Edition, requires a RDBMS setup, services to access RDBMS and a custom system manager.
+NeuroKernel offers a system manager, but server side services must be supplied with exact specifications.
+The specification can be accessed from the Writing System Manager manual.
+On the other side, developer is free to implement a custom system manager that is a fit for the use case.